nuuuwan/news_lk3_data/README.md

 *2024-03-05 09:36:00* · [`adaderanalk`](https://www.adaderana.lk/news/97736/live-auction-for-divestment-of-srilankan-airlines-to-be-held-today) · `en`

-The live auction to choose an investor for the divestment of SriLankan Airlines is slated to be held today (March 05).
+The live auction to choose an investor for the divestment of SriLankan Airlines is scheduled to be held today (March 05).

-As such, the bidding will take place live from 10 a.m. to 2 p.m. today, Nimal Siripala de Silva, the Minister of Ports, Shipping and Aviation said while joining Ada Derana’s ‘GET REAL’ segment last week.
+As such, the bidding is expected to take place live from 10 a.m. to 2 p.m. today, Nimal Siripala de Silva, the Minister of Ports, Shipping and Aviation said while joining Ada Derana’s ‘GET REAL’ segment last week.

 Meanwhile, a special technical committee has been appointed to assist the live auction process, according to the minister.